How to Manage Secret Environment Vars in Xcode and CI

 What's the problem

-- CI services always allow setting environment variables.
+- CI services always allow to set environment variables.

 - Xcode has build phase scripts that are run before or after the app is built.